FantomeBeignet/ceten_tv/README.md

 ### Admin

 The admin interface is available on the `/admin` route.
 It allows you to upload images to display them on the TV, or hide displayed images.

+### Traefik

+The Traefik dashboard is available on the `https://traefik.DOMAIN` route.